First Time Buyer Programs

 |3 or more person household

-Single family homes that are located within the cities of Sacramento, Elk Grove, Folsom, Isleton, Galt, Citrus Heights, Rancho Cordova and the unincorporated areas of the County of Sacramento.
+Single-family homes that are located in the cities of Sacramento, Elk Grove, Folsom, Isleton, Galt, Citrus Heights, Rancho Cordova and the unincorporated areas of the County of Sacramento.

 - maximum purchase price limits:

 Federally Designated Target Areas:

 The following census tracts are federally designated target areas:

 5, 7, 9, 10, 11, 13, 18, 21, 27, 28, 37, 42.03, 44.02, 45, 46.02, 49.03, 50.02, 52.01, 53, 55.06, 62.02, 64, 66, 67.02, 68, 73, 74.13, 75.03, 88, 91.10

 To apply for the program, please contact any of our approved lenders.
 The MCC application is made in conjunction with the application for a mortgage loan to purchase the home.
 The MCC application must be approved prior to close of escrow on the home purchase.
 For additional information please call (916) 440-1393.

 There are two ways in which the USDA helps borrowers achieve the American dream of homeownership.

 - USDA Guaranteed home loans – This is the most common loan offered, in this scenario a lending institution provides the homeowner with a loan.
 The USDA then insures the loan in case of default by the homeowner, in turn, reducing the risk of the lending institution.